 To drive to Eden from St Ives takes about an hour and 10mins.
 As your only real option is to go down the A30 I'd always advise to avoid the busy times such as Friday and Saturday mornings which are big change over days for holiday accomodation.
-As it was, on Sunday morning the roads were clear and it was a nice and easy drive.

 We usually take a picnic lunch with us in a back pack.
 The food on offer at Eden looks delicious, but it would really put up the price of the visit for us.
 We take water bottles as there are plenty of places to refill them, and we also take snacks and coffee.
 We usually stop for nice drinks and ice cream at some point during the visit.

 Clothing wise, my advice would be to wear trainers or something comfy on your feet as you will be doing a lot of walking.
 Also, wear layers (and probably not jeans) as it is really hot and humid in the biomes.
 Jeans end up getting really heavy and sticking to your legs.
 We usually take lightweight macs too in case it rains - it would be a shame to miss out of the outdoor side of things.

 There are plenty of tables and chairs to sit and picnic at, so you don't need to take a rug or chairs.
 At the moment you can eat in a huge indoor picnic area they have set up by the stage.
 We didn't use it but we would have done if it had rained.

 How Long Do You Need For A Visit?